 Materials Posted: Materials are now posted on the Tackle Energy Efficiency/Indoor Air Quality Together: Best Practices in Multifamily Housing Upgrades training page.

 Interested in taking a proactive approach to protecting indoor air quality (IAQ) while boosting energy efficiency in your multifamily building?
-This webinar will take you through the steps of getting started.
-You’ll learn how to integrate energy management activities (including a retrofit or other building upgrade project) and IAQ protection activities using the recommendations in EPA’s Energy Savings Plus Health: Indoor Air Quality Guidelines for Multifamily Building Upgrades.
+This webinar, presented on October 19, 2017, will take you through the steps of getting started.
+You'll learn how to integrate energy management activities (including a retrofit or other building upgrade project) and IAQ protection activities using the recommendations in EPA's Energy Savings Plus Health: Indoor Air Quality Guidelines for Multifamily Building Upgrades.
 Use of these guidelines can lead to substantial improvements in IAQ and cost savings.
-To learn more about protecting IAQ in your home please visit the EPA’s Indoor Environments Division website on remodeling and energy upgrades here.
+To learn more about protecting IAQ in your home please visit the EPA's Indoor Environments Division website on remodeling and energy upgrades here.

 By attending this webinar, participants will: